uviclibraries/genai-vibe-code-intro/index.md

 1. Explain the main benefits of vibe coding to a friend
 2. Explain common security issues that arise from vibe coding
-6. Create one or more of the following style of games:
+3. Create one or more of the following games or web applications:
    - Create a endless runner style of game like Flappy Birds or Orca Run for learning
    - Create a sound board game for language revitalization or language learning
    - Create a missle command style game for language revitalization
    - Craete a frogger style game for learning
    - Create a simulation for learning about things like Volcao erruptions
    - Create a quize game for reviewing unit information
-   - Create a jeapordy style game for playing in a group setting
+   - Create a jeapordy style game for playing in group settings
-   - Create a training app for preparing for an upcoming event like a half marathon or grand fondo bike ride
+   - Create a training app for preparing for an upcoming sporting event like a bike ride or marathon
    - Create a Super Mario style game for learning
    - Create a Pandemic style game for learning about epedemiology
-12. Make one or more games playable on mobile devices in addition to laptops
+4. Make one or more web apps usable on mobile devices in addition to laptops
-13. Make one or more games playable offline (no internet connection)
+5. Make one or more games usable offline (with no internet connection)
-4. Demonstrate the use of effective game mechanics in one or more games
+6. Demonstrate the use of effective game mechanics in one or more games
-5. Use Desing Thinking techniques to help design an effective educational game
+7. Use Desing Thinking techniques to help design an effective educational game or web application

 ## Hands on Activities